OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-13.md

 Beth-peor, the slopes of Pisgah, Beth-jeshimoth,

 ## Joshua 13:21
-all the cities of the plain, and all the kingdom of Sihon king of the Amorites, who reigned in Heshbon, whom Moses struck with the leaders of Midian, Evi, Rekem, Zur, Hur, and Reba, the leaders of Sihon, who lived in the land.
+all the cities of the plain, and the entire kingdom of Sihon king of the Amorites, who reigned in Heshbon, whom Moses struck with the leaders of Midian, Evi, Rekem, Zur, Hur, and Reba, the leaders of Sihon, who lived in the land.

 ## Joshua 13:22
 The Israelites also killed Balaam son of Beor, who practised divination, with the sword among the rest of their dead.